epicskills1/Spam-Mail-Prediction-using-machine-learning/README.md

 # Spam-Mail-Prediction-using-machine-learning

-Spam Mail Prediction using Logistic Regression
+Spam Mail Prediction using Logistic Regression.
 This is a Streamlit-based web app that predicts whether an email is spam or ham (not spam) using machine learning.
 The app utilizes a Logistic Regression model and is hosted using pyngrok for public access.

 Features